jyoung4242/articles/peasy/components/components.md

   constructor(public count: number, public className: string) {}

-  // static method that creates an instance of the class - required for Peasy-UI components static create(state: LabelState) {
+  // static method that creates an instance of the class - required for Peasy-UI components
+  // but this is all under the hood, it becomes a UIView in your data model static create(state: LabelState) {
     return new Label(state.count, state.className);
   }